 Lowering it 27 years later to 65 years.
 By that time, Bismarck had been dead for 18 years!

 The US Retirement Age

 The United States passed the social security law in 1935.
-When the average life expectancy in America was only 61.7 years.
+When, at the time when, the average life expectancy in America was only 61.7 years.